Friday, August 9, 2013

 "I am the marginal man between two forces, and possibly I will be crushed.
 But that is where God has placed me, and I have accepted the vocation." - Desmond Tutu

-Many followers of Jesus today find themselves, relative to the established church, grappling with the paradox of both needing to belong but of also realizing that in the end it's impossible for them to fully belong.
+Many followers of Jesus today find themselves, relative to the established church, grappling with the paradox of both needing to belong but of also realizing that - in the end - it's impossible for them to fully belong.

 Not a few people talk of their experience of being "in-between" in terms of trauma, in terms of their feeling incredibly lonely, misunderstood, unlistened to and uncomfortable.
-They feel, in talking of change and new possibilities, as though they're speaking a foreign language, one that very few others understand.
+They feel, in talking of change and new possibilities, as though they're speaking a foreign language; one that very few others understand.

-Thankfully though, many also choose to stay in the flowing of transitioning modernity within the life of the church, and instead see these "in-between-spaces" as giving birth to an exciting new range of relationships, new networks, new conversations, new worship context and ways of responding to God.
+Thankfully though, many also choose to stay in the flowing of transitioning modernity within the life of the church, and instead see these "in-between-spaces" as giving birth to an exciting new range of relationships, new networks, new conversations, new worship contexts and ways of responding to God.

 They will have a firm grasp of their core beliefs and values, and will operate out of a strongly theological framework.
-Their work will be less about perpetuating trendiness and more about integrity, faithfulness, authenticity and relational depth.
+Their work will be less about perpetuating trendiness and more about integrity, faithfulness, authenticity, and relational depth.

 The full article is available here